 Social status of the individual and its formation, presentation.
 Social role.
 Social status of the individual

-summary of other presentations“Civil society and political state” - Rule of law and civil society.
+“Civil society and political state” - Rule of law and civil society.
 Rule of law.
 The connection between the rule of law and civil society.
 Concept and subsystems of civil society.
 The essence and characteristics of the rule of law.
 Signs of a rule of law state.
 Antiquity.
 Ideas of civil society.
 Theories of the rule of law.
 Theories of the rule of law and civil society.
 The formation of civil society in modern Russia.

 “Biography of Marx” - Collected Works.
 The works of Karl Marx.
 Philosophical materialism.
 Surplus value.
 Works of Marx.
 Price.
 Marxism.
 Karl Marx.
 Working at a newspaper.
 Teaching in economics.
 The theory of class struggle.
 Socialism in all spheres of life.
 Socialism.
 Materialistic understanding of history.
 Biography.
 The activities of Karl Marx.